nhfeniak/see-saw-port/README.md

 saying — that is different from a missing `summary` key, which means it still needs looking at.

-## Setup

-Repository secret `GEMINI_API_KEY` — a free key from https://aistudio.google.com/apikey.
-Without it the listings still refresh;
-new shows just appear without their third line until a run has the key.

 ## Bookmarks

 Stored in the browser's `localStorage`, per device.
 Nothing is sent anywhere.